Adaptive and Efficient Learning with Blockwise Missing and Semi-Supervised Data: Asymptotic Analysis

-\begin{remark} Notably, our required convergence rates on the nuisance functions differ substantially between Assumptions \ref{app:asu:2} and \ref{app:asu:3}.
-For the density ratio and conditional mean models with the input $\X_{\Omega_r}$, $\op(n^{-1/4})$-convergence to the truth is required such that the DML constructions $\widehat{\mathfrak{M}}_{\Lsc\Csc}(\cdot)$, $\widehat{\mathfrak{M}}_{\Lsc\Msc_r}(\cdot)$ can adjust for distributional shifts and ensure $n^{1/2}$-consistency.
-In contrast, for the control functions and calibrating parameters, we only require a much less stringent $\op(1)$ rate, thanks to our DML construction adjusting for distributional shifts of the control variates.
+\begin{remark} Notably, our required convergence rates on the nuisance functions differ substantially between Assumptions A2 and A3.
+For the density ratio and conditional mean models with the input $\X$ or $\Z_r$, $\op(n^{-1/4})$-convergence to the truth is required such that the DML constructions $\widehat{\mathfrak{M}}_{\Lsc\Csc}(\cdot)$, $\widehat{\mathfrak{M}}_{\Lsc\Msc_r}(\cdot)$ can adjust for distributional shifts and ensure $n^{1/2}$-consistency.
+In contrast, for the control functions, we only require a much less stringent $\op(1)$ rate, thanks to our DML construction adjusting for distributional shifts of the control variates.
 This is a blessing for the incorporation of high-dimensional or AI-derived features into the control functions as mentioned in Remark \ref{rem:intro}. \end{remark}